Skip to main content

 • Why is aspartame (E 951) in the news?

-The Joint FAO/WHO Expert Committee for Food Additives (JECFA) and the International Agency for Research on Cancer (IARC) have independently assessed the risks associated with aspartame and published a summary of their findings today, Friday 14 July 2023.
+The Joint FAO/WHO Expert Committee for Food Additives (JECFA) and the International Agency for Research on Cancer (IARC) have independently assessed the risks associated with aspartame and published a summary of their findings on Friday, 14 July 2023.

 Citing “limited evidence” for carcinogenicity in humans, IARC classified aspartame as ‘possibly carcinogenic to humans (IARC Group 2B)’ and JECFA concluded that there was no convincing evidence from experimental animal or human data that aspartame has adverse effects after ingestion.
 This led to JECFA reaffirming its previous acceptable daily intake (ADI) of 40 mg/kg body weight.